The Goldilocks problem of the quasar contribution to reionization: Introduction

 The rationale for our investigation lies in an ongoing discussion in the literature regarding the abundance of faint active galactic nuclei at high redshift and their role during the EoR.
-By applying a novel selection criterion within a deep field with extensive multiwavelength coverage, \citet{Giallongo+2015} have detected an unexpectedly large number of faint (\ie with an absolute magnitude $\MAB \sim -20$ at $1450\,\AA$) QSO candidates at $z>4$ \citep[but see][]{Ricci+2017, Parsa+2018}.
+By applying a novel selection criterion within a deep field with extensive multiwavelength coverage, \citet{Giallongo+2015} have detected an unexpectedly large number of faint (\ie with an absolute magnitude $\MAB \sim -20$ at $1450\,\AA$) QSO candidates at $z>4$ \citep[but see][]{Ricci+2017, McGreer+2017, Parsa+2018, Kulkarni+2018_2}.
 If confirmed, this result would suggest that QSOs provide an important contribution to the photon budget during the entire EoR and, possibly, even dominate it.
 Inspired by these findings, \citet[][\MH hereafter]{MH2015} have built an analytical model for the EoR in which all ionizing photons are generated by QSOs.
 Interestingly, the results of the model satisfy the observational constraints on the evolution of the \HII fraction and on the Thomson optical depth of CMB photons.
 Following \citet{Giallongo+2015} and \MH, a number of authors have revisited the question of the importance of non-stellar sources during hydrogen reionization \citep[\eg][]{DAloisio+2016, UptonSanderbeck+2016, Chardin+2016, Onoue+2017, Kulkarni+2017, Qin+2017, Mitra+2018, Hassan+2018}.
 However, these analytic or semi-numerical studies do not include a detailed treatment of radiation transfer which is necessary to make more accurate predictions (especially for the temperature of the IGM) and produce realistic synthetic observations to be compared with actual data.
-Moreover, the investigations based on semi-numerical methods only consider rather small computational volumes and thus suffer from sample variance.
+On the other hand, the investigations based on fully-coupled radiation-hydrodynamical simulations consider rather small computational volumes and thus suffer from sample variance.
 In this work, we improve upon existing results by performing detailed hydrodynamical simulations of a scenario in which cosmic reionization is driven only by quasars.
 We use a suite of large simulation boxes post-processed with a radiative-transfer (RT) code in order to track the detailed evolution of the IGM.
-We then produce realistic synthetic observations and use them to (i) test the plausibility of the QSO-only reionization model, (ii) uncover peculiarities of the QSO contribution to the EoR, and (iii) provide predictions for a number of observables that should be able to discriminate between the standard reionization scenario and a QSO-dominated one.
+We then produce realistic synthetic observations and use them to (i) test the plausibility of the QSO-only reionization model, (ii) characterise the impact of the QSO contribution on the Lyman-$\alpha$ forest, and (iii) provide predictions for a number of observables that should be able to discriminate between the standard reionization scenario and a QSO-dominated one.
 Such information is extremely valuable in order to disentangle the role of different types of sources and shed light on the properties of the high-redshift IGM.

 The paper is organized as follows.
 In Section~\ref{sec:methods}, we describe our numerical techniques and the specifics of the runs.
 The simulation outputs are presented in Section~\ref{sec:results} and analysed in Section~\ref{sec:spectra} where we discuss several mock observations that we compare with actual data and previous theoretical work.
 Finally, we summarise our findings and draw conclusions in Section~\ref{sec:conclusions}.